Existing Home EnerGuide Home Evaluations

 Is the Blower Door Test Dangerous for Me or My Pets?

-- Please ensure your home is in a habitable condition as defined by Natural Resources Canada, including:
+- Ensure your home is in a habitable condition as defined by Natural Resources Canada, including:

 - Space and water heating systems must be on site at the time of the evaluation.
 The heating system has to be (or have been in the case of a broken system) capable of heating the home to 21°C.